SUNDAY WORSHIP SERVICE, 10:00 AM: link on liveoakuu.org.

 Experiment!
 Maybe watch the service on your television, if you’re handy with plugging your computer into the tv.
 But have someone else keep a phone or laptop open (muted) so you can participate in the chat elements.

-And one other thing … expect imperfection.
+As always … expect imperfection.
 Our goal for the worship services is to give everyone a vehicle for connecting with each other and feeling connected to our beloved church.
 And … we are SO “in beta” with this.
 There will be glitches.
 It will be messy.
 We need your patience and your sense of humor!
-Please attend as a covenanted participant and not a theater critic. 😊
+Please attend as a covenanted participant and not a theater critic.